FLAME University

 Taxation

 This course introduces the student to Indian Income Tax legislation and practice, related to the filing of personal and corporate income tax returns.
-It further helps students to understand how effective tax planning is done by business entities.
-The course introduces students to the GST framework.
+It further helps students to understand how effective tax planning is done business entities.

 Project Finance